-US futures are slightly up this morning – a day ahead of the block’s chop and after a week of impressive sell-offs in the equities market that ended with a 2.45% drop in the NASDAQ – other markers close behind.
+US futures are slightly up this morning – a day ahead of the block’s chop and after a week of impressive sell-offs in the equities A location or entity where people and entities can negotiate and trade assets of value. that ended with a 2.45% drop in the NASDAQ – other markers close behind.

 The USD continues north after Thursday’s 33.1% GDP gain – nearly erasing the COVID’s 36% GDP loss up till now.
 Also Thursday – Jobless claims once again pleased non the initial n751K but missed on the continuing number, not quite falling enough.
 Personal consumption in Q3 also added 3.5% after Q2’s contraction, but missed expectations, and pending home sales contracted 2.2% MoM in September.

 In Canada, building permits soared by 17% MoM in September.

 Asia – China manufacturing soars